 Addiction Treatment for Smoking and Injecting Heroin

-If you have been suffering at the hands of a substance abuse disorder of any type or severity, inpatient addiction treatment will always be necessary.
+If you have been suffering at the hands of a substance use disorder of any type or severity, inpatient addiction treatment will always be necessary.
 Absolute Awakenings specializes in the treatment of heroin abuse and addiction disorders – for more information on our program of recovery, please reach out to us at any point in time.

 When it comes to the method of using heroin, intravenous use is the most common.
-However, heroin can also be smoked – usually when combined with another chemical substance like cannabis.
+However, heroin can also be smoked, usually combined with another chemical substance like cannabis.
 People tend to assume that the method of ingestion affects the danger involved with the drug use itself; however, the truth is that using heroin is never safe in the slightest, regardless of how it is used.
 In short, smoking heroin is not safer than injecting heroin.

 Intravenous heroin use – Individuals who use heroin intravenously by injecting it directly into their veins will feel an intense euphoric rush the quickest.
-This method of heroin use can be addictive in and of itself; some people become psychologically dependent on the act of injecting a substance.
+This method of heroin use can be addictive in and of itself; some people become psychologically dependent on injecting a substance.
 Doing so can become almost ritualistic for some.
 The risk of overdose-related death also increases when the drug is used intravenously.

 Absolute Awakenings – Heroin Addiction Recovery

 Absolute Awakenings offers a comprehensive continuum of heroin abuse and addiction recovery for men and women of all ages.
 Heroin abuse of any severity must be treated with a multi-phased clinical care program, beginning with medical detox and concluding with a personalized and thorough aftercare program.
 Our recovery program touches upon each phase of recovery, ensuring that each client has access to the long-term care needed to stay sober for years to come.